Concerns conveyed to Cambridge on unfair grading: Minister

 Replying to a Shafqat Mehmood’s tweet, PPP leader Ali Haider Gilani said, “The government of Pakistan should write to Cambridge and protest on this discrimination.
 The future of our children has been put into jeopardy by downgrading the results of many students all across Pakistan and the world.
 Shafqat Mehmood and Press Information Department (PID) should show displeasure on all levels.”

 Sir, You should also stand with your students like the Scottish government did and got their students grades upgraded.
-This is a big scam.— Ali Khan (@Akhany007) August 12, 2020
+This is a big scam.— Don Corleone (@Akhany007) August 12, 2020

 One of the social media users Ali Sher said, “Sir, You should also stand with your students like the Scottish government did and get their students grades upgraded.
 This is a big scam.”